A Quick Look at Study Abroad

 - Semester and long term summer programs allow students a more in-depth cultural experience and are especially recommended for those participating in language programs.

-- However, for those who cannot dedicate an entire semester or summer to studying abroad, Brookdale faculty-led short-term programs lasting from 10-14 days award 3-4 hours of academic credit, and even service learning opportunities in some cases.
+- However, for those who cannot dedicate an entire semester or summer to studying abroad, Brookdale offers Jan-term as well as faculty-led short-term programs.

 - If you are interested in traveling during your studies, you may like to look at programs in a central location, or those that offer student field trips.